IBM/instana-openshift/README.md

+# WARNING: This repository is no longer maintained

+> This repository will not be updated.
+The repository will be kept available in read-only mode.

-# Integrate Instana with a Microservice Application on OpenShift
+## Integrate Instana with a Microservice Application on OpenShift

 https://developer.ibm.com/patterns/integrating-instana-with-microservice-app-on-openshift/